osrf/TSC-RMW-Reports/humble/README.md

 This section will attempt to summarize the most important parts from each of the sections in this report.

 In [Section 1](#-1-build-farm-performance-metrics), the plots in [1.2.1](#121-cpu-utilization-in-a-spinning-node-by-rmw) and [1.2.2](#122-memory-utilization-in-a-spinning-node-by-rmw) show nearly identical performance between Cyclone DDS and Fast RTPS with synchronous publishing.
-However, comparing the results to the [2020 report](../galactic/README.md), it is clear that both implementations now use more CPU and more memory than before.
+Comparing the results to the [2020 report](../galactic/README.md), it is clear that both implementations now use more CPU and more memory than before.

 Also in [Section 1](#-1-build-farm-performance-metrics), plots in [1.2.3](#123-subscriber-cpu-utilization-latency-and-lost-messages-by-message-type-and-rmw) show Fast RTPS with synchronous publishing to be the best implementation, having the same shape to the curve as message size increases, but with a better score in each case.
 Note, these plots show only a single run of the performance tests each, as they come from a single night of the nightly performance jobs.